Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The Pantheon| ©Christopher Czermak

 A short walk from the Trevi Fountain is the Piazza della Rotonda, home to the incredible Pantheon of Agrippa (also known as the church of Santa Maria Rotonda).
-It is the best preserved Ancient Roman building in the city, and while the outside is stunning the best part is inside.
+It's the best preserved Ancient Roman building in the city, and while the outside is stunning the best is inside, so booking a visit to the Pantheon is one of the must-do activities to do on your trip to Rome.

 Originally built as a temple dedicated to the entire mythology of Roman gods, the Pantheon was converted for use as a Christian church in the early 7th century.
 Inside you can see the tombs of some Italian monarchs and the tomb of the painter Raphael.